foxwithahdie/foxwithahdie/README.md

 # Hi, I’m @foxwithahdie!
 You can call me Ram.
 ### Currently:
 - A Python Developer
-- A Web Developer (New to React/Next, Already know HTML/CSS/JS)
 - Having fun in C!

 ### Learning: